 Your CSE Home Directory

 For small amounts of data, you can copy your files into your CSE home directory.

-If you're running short on disk quota, you can ask your supervisor to request more space on your behalf.
+If you're running short on disk quota, you can ask your supervisor to request additional temporary space on your behalf.

 Your UNSW Home Directory

-UNSW central IT also provides file storage for work-related material.
+UNSW central IT provides redundant UNSW file storage for all registered UNSW accounts.